Write an equation for each line described. Give answers in standa... | Channels for Pearson+

 Textbook Question

 Write an equation for each line described.
-Give answers in standard form for Exercises 11–20 and in slope-intercept form (if possible) for Exercises 21–32. through (-2,5) having slope -4
+Give answers in standard form for Exercises 11–20 and in slope-intercept form (if possible) for Exercises 21–32. m=5, b=15

 Show Answer